RonakKosamia/MusicBox-ndroid/README.md

 - Open android studio application on your PC/Laptop
 - use 'open existing android studio project' option to import this application
 - make sure you have installed latest gradle, API level 15 & 25
+- Before building the apk. make sure 'Instant Run' must be disabled in your Android Studio.
 - build project, clean project
 - run app module of the project.